Adarsh-Hota/ETL_fintech-data-migration/docs/Parameters.md

 - **emailSubjectSuccess** and **emailBodySuccess**: Customizable email subject and body for success notifications.
 - **emailSubjectFailed** and **emailBodyFailed**: Customizable email subject and body for failure notifications.

-These parameters help you configure notification settings to keep stakeholders informed on pipeline status.
+These parameters help configure notification settings to keep the stakeholders informed on pipeline status.